-For example, the Swiss are famously neutral but it has an army that unbelievably invaded the tiny neighboring nation of Lichtenstein … by accident.
+For example, the Swiss are famously neutral, but it has an army that unbelievably invaded the tiny neighboring nation of Lichtenstein … by accident.
 And it wasn’t the first time.
 The top officials in Lichtenstein, which doesn’t have a military and doesn’t protect its border with Switzerland, just shrugged.

-Switzerland recognized for high-quality
+Switzerland recognized for high-quality.

 With all of this in mind, Sophie flies into Zurich and visits Karen and Anette at the headquarters of LUC8K.
 The leather handbags are handmade Southeast of Paris.
-Other parts and accessories are made in Italy and Germany, but it is Switzerland that is internationally recognized for high-quality.
+Other parts and accessories are made in Italy and Germany, but Switzerland is internationally recognized for high-quality.
 After all, Swiss cheese and chocolate are incredibly delicious.

-After sharing a bottle of Swiss sparkling wine (yes Switzerland makes sparkling wine) Sophie stocks up on LUC8K goods, including a leather shopper, tote and wallet in new colors; and two leather belts in new colors.
+After sharing a bottle of Swiss sparkling wine (yes, Switzerland makes sparkling wine), Sophie stocks up on LUC8K goods, including a leather shopper, tote, and wallet in new colors; and two leather belts in new colors.
 Sophie wanted a colorful LUC8K bead bag charm in her likeness.
 Only 88 of these charms handmade in Johannesburg are available exclusively for LUC8K customers.
-After a bit of negotiating Sophie received a special one made just for her.
-Soon Sophie had to move on and Karen and Anette returned to work.
+After a bit of negotiating, Sophie received a special one made just for her.
+Soon Sophie had to move on, and Karen and Anette returned to work.

 Sophie in Switzerland & the secret sauce

 How is such a small, landlocked country able to do so much?
-We may never know the true answer to this question but on this trip Sophie is trying to unlock the secret sauce.
+We may never know the true answer to this question, but on this trip, Sophie is trying to unlock the secret sauce.
 Sophie heads to Bern, the nation’s capital, by train.
 The highly efficient and comfortable trains are the best way to get around Switzerland.
 You get a real taste of what it’s like living in this country.
 Then there’s the scenery.
 Valleys of perfectly manicured farms and small towns pass below as the train rises up the mountains.

 One thing that makes the Swiss government unique is that the Federal Council, which implements the laws, is elected by the government.
 This includes the Swiss president.
-You may not know the name, Ulrich “Ueli” Maurer, but he is the current president.
+You may not know the name Ulrich “Ueli” Maurer, but he is the current president.
 This is in stark contrast to that guy in the United States.
-As Sophie likes to say, everyone knows his name but no one likes him.
+As Sophie likes to say, everyone knows his name, but no one likes him.